 By configuring an access control policy on the value of the referer field in the HTTP request header, you can control the access source to prevent hotlinking by malicious users.

-Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to enter its configuration page.
-Under the Access Control tab, find the hotlink protection configuration, which is disabled by default:
+Log in to the CDN console, select Domain Management on the left sidebar, and click Manage on the right of a domain name to enter its configuration page.
+Open the Access Control tab to see the Hotlink Protection Configuration section.
+It is disabled by default.

 www.abc.comis configured, then

 You can toggle off the switch to disable this feature.
 When the switch is off, this feature does not take effect in the production environment even if there is an existing configuration.
 If you toggle the switch on, the configuration will take effect across the entire network after the action is confirmed.

 If your acceleration domain name is configured for global acceleration and you want to configure acceleration in and outside the Chinese mainland with different referer hotlink protection settings, you can click Add Special Configuration.